rocketinsights/web-blueprint/soapbox/angular/tjboyle.md

 <br>

 ### Component Code Ordering
-Avoid unpatterened and inconsistent code ordering in components.
+Avoid unpatternened and inconsistent code ordering in components.

-Code within a component should follow the consistent pattern of:
+Code within a component could, for example, follow the consistent pattern of:

 ```
 <Class variables excluding getters and setters>